AntonNeld/drodbot/README.md

 > **Note:** Only Linux is supported.
 While I have used cross-platform libraries in
 > the Python part, the C++ part will need some modifications to work on other OSes.

-You need Python 3.8 and pipenv installed.
+Install the following packages:

+- `pipenv`
+- `scrot`
+- `python3-tk`
+- `libsdl2-dev`
+- `libcurl4-gnutls-dev`
+- `libjsoncpp-dev`

+(On Ubuntu 20.04, or equivalent on other distros.
+If you use another distro, make sure your Python version is 3.8.)

 Then install the Python packages:

 ```sh
 pipenv install